nickstenning/learningfromincidents/README.md

 This repository contains links to resources mentioned in a conference talk on **how to learn more effectively from incidents**.
-I most recently gave this talk at [Lead Dev Berlin 2019], and have previously presented it at [SREcon 2019 EMEA], and internal conferences and events at Microsoft.
+I most recently gave this talk at [Agile & Automation Afternoons 2020], and have previously shared it at [Lead Dev Berlin 2019] and [SREcon 2019 EMEA], and internal conferences and events at Microsoft.

 This talk was co-written and originally co-presented with [Jessica DeVita](https://twitter.com/ubergeekgirl).
 Most of the meaningful insights in